-Lingcod are bottom feeders, but since they are salt water fish they lack that sort of “muddy” flavor of fresh water bottom feeders like catfish, for example.
-In fact, lingcod have a very delicate and non-fishy flavor.
+Lingcod are bottom feeders, but since they are saltwater fish they lack that sort of “muddy” flavor of freshwater bottom feeders like catfish, for example.
+In fact, lingcod has a very delicate and non-fishy flavor.
 It cooks quickly and takes on the flavors of the crab perfectly.

 More Easy Traeger Recipes here!